Ro-Borges/Ro-Borges/README.md

 #### Labor Lawyer and student of System Analisys and Development from Brazil

 Despite being a technology enthusiast for many years, for various reasons, I ended up postponing my entry into the field.
-But finally, in 2023, I took the initiative to start in the world of programming through the System Analisys and Development course at UNIT.
+But I finally, took the initiative to start in the world of programming through the System Analisys and Development course at UNIT.

 - 🌱 Currently learning JAVA